dominion-dev/dominion-ecs-java/dominion-ecs-api/README.md

 engine.
 This documentation will focus on these few interfaces.

 As per tradition, Java projects come with a standard Javadoc site to provide API documentation.
-Domination breaks tradition by putting all API documents into this README to provide seamless navigation within the repository.
+Domination breaks tradition by putting all API references into this README to provide seamless navigation within the repository.

 ## Support Dominion